SetaSimo/BlazorDrop/README.md

 # BlazorDropSelect

 `BlazorDropSelect` is a Blazor component for lazy-loading, searchable dropdowns with support for asynchronous data loading and virtual paging.
+It is styled using the Material design principles.

 ## Features